Computational Precision Health

 The PhD program in Computational Precision Health welcomes students from a broad range of computational sciences, health sciences, and interdisciplinary backgrounds.

 Admission for the PhD in Computational Precision Health is for the Fall semester only.
-2024-2025 Graduate Admissions Application opens on September 15, 2023.
-The Deadline for Applications is early January.
-Date TBC. (no rolling admissions).
-Please select Admit Term Fall 2024.
+2024-2025 Graduate Admissions Application opens in September 2024.
+The Deadline for Applications December 3, 2024 (no rolling admissions).
+Please select Admit Term Fall 2025.

 Applications are submitted via the UC Berkeley Graduate Division application portal.
 More information about requirements.